NixOS/nixpkgs/doc/using/configuration.chapter.md

 fi
 ```

-Now just run `source $HOME/.profile` and you can starting loading man pages from your environment.
+Now just run `source $HOME/.profile` and you can start loading man pages from your environment.

 ### GNU info setup {#sec-gnu-info-setup}